Luhta.com – Nordic house of brands for sports, outdoors and more

 Outdoor jackets and trousers

 Outdoor jackets and trousers should be washed about once a year if there is no other obvious soiling.
 Washing should be carried out, for example, just before the product is transferred to summer or winter storage.
 When washing, always close zips, fasteners and other parts that may be damaged during washing.
 Carry out the washing according to the instructions.
-After washing down products, it is important to dry the product flat and to lather it several times during drying to prevent the down from caking.
-A tumble dryer can also be used for down, but it is a good idea to slip in a few clean tennis balls, for example, to fluff the down into a puff.

-And how do I maintain my shoes for a long life?
+How do I maintain my shoes for a long life?

 It is not recommended to wash your shoes in a washing machine.
 The washing machine and its spin cycle can damage the shoe’s structure or weaken the adhesive.
 Very dirty fabric shoes can be hand washed with laundry detergent, but it is best to avoid soaking them.
 Remove the laces and insoles and wash and dry them separately.
 To keep the shape of the shoe, you can insert a piece of newspaper, for example, to support the shoe and absorb excess moisture.